 Still as adaptations go, this is probably one of the most faithful you can find of a source material.
 Of course, it also helped that the creators were

-supervising the whole project.
+supervising the whole project as executive producers.

 The film contains examples of: